Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 3. Second Section:
    - Data resumes at 0x00037870, occupying about 1/10 of the file, and ends at 0x0003E7D0.
 4. Final Empty Region:
-   -The remainder of the file (approximately 1/14) is empty, extending to 0x0003F870.
+   - The remainder of the file (approximately 1/14) is empty, extending to 0x0003F870.

 It’s possible that the first section contains the firmware for the wheelbase, while the second section is for the wheel.
 However, it’s unclear if the wheel’s firmware is first uploaded to the wheelbase and flashed from there or if the PC program flashes both components individually, with the wheelbase acting in a passthrough mode.
+This process could likely be understood by analyzing the code of the update program from thrustmaster, but I currently lack the knowledge to do so.

 # Open Questions
 1. PA14 Functionality
    - Is my assumption about its purpose correct, or does it have another role?
+   - Maybe it isnt used during normal operation, but during flashing the firmware as speculated in the firmware section.
 2. Startup Sequence Analysis
    - I need help analyzing the protocol during the startup sequence and calibration.
 My logic analyzer has limitations: it can’t capture long enough sequences, and the trigger functionality isn’t working as needed.
 3. Keep-Alive Messages